morosebose/countries_data/README.md

 ## Files

 To run the program, download and install final_back.py and final_front.py into the same folder/directory on your local machine.
-Then run first final_back.py, then final_front.py from the command line.
+First run final_back.py, then run final_front.py from the command line.

 - final_back.py has the API call and the code to create the database from the resulting JSON download.
 This file creates two additional files:
   - area_pop_data.csv a CSV of the numeric (integer) data from the database